-Yet, these honourable traits are the result of centuries of stories of virtuous knights and their heroics.
+Yet, these honourable traits are the result of centuries of stories of virtuous knights and their heroics, King Arthur and the legendary round table, and the Knights Templar.
 The original knights were simply cavalrymen, often clad in metal armour to protect them during battle.

-The word chivalry is a remnant of the original knights, as it stems from the Old French word for horseman.
+The word chivalry is a remnant of the original knights and points to the word’s origins in medieval Europe, as it stems from the Old French word for horseman.
 This can be seen even more clearly in the French equivalent of the noble rank of knight which is chevalier, based on cheval, the French word for horse.

 The Rules Of Chivalry

-The traditions of gallantry that we now associate with knights of old can be summed up in a particular code of conduct that was popularised around the 13th century.
+While it may be difficult to pinpoint exactly when chivalry began, the traditions of gallantry that we now associate with knights of old can be summed up in a chivalric code of conduct that was popularised in the late medieval period around the 13th century.

-This code of virtues became known as the Rules of Chivalry and developed to include the following attributes;
+This code of virtues became known as the Rules of Chivalry and developed to include the following attributes and chivalrous conduct;

 Many of the earliest orders of knights that endured throughout history were established in order to protect vulnerable groups and uphold the religious tenets to which they swore allegiance.